Armenia: Culture & Cuisine

 Georgia’s history tells of invasion and conquest from Greeks, Mongols, Ottomans and Russians – and all have left an indelible mark on Georgia we see today.
 Its architecture, art, religion and cuisine contain clear influences from these old powers and yet are still uniquely Georgian.
 We will spend time exploring Tbilisi and then spend another day in the wine region of Khaketi.

-MINIMUM GROUP SIZE IS EIGHT.
-Deposits are non-refundable unless a replacement can be found.
-For details of our cancelation policy, please click here.
+MINIMUM GROUP SIZE IS 20.
+Deposits are non-refundable unless a replacement is found or the tour is cancelled.
+For details of our cancelation policy and terms and conditions, please click here.

 DATES